 After that we noticed that our anchor light wasn’t working which required us to climb the mast next day to fix.
 We had to climb the mast many times over the next weeks by the way.
 Luckily I had the equipment!
-Big thanks to Sergio from SV Glue Trip who taught me the ropes of going up the mast with the Prusik knot technique back in Ireland.
+Big thanks to Sergio from SV Florence who taught me the ropes of going up the mast with the Prusik knot technique back in Ireland.
 Jordan also happened to be a climber himself and helped a lot going up a few times.

 Quick stop to talk about problems…